arya75/arisen/CONTRIBUTING.md

-# Contributing to EOSIO SDK for Swift: Vault
+# Contributing to Arisen SDK for Swift: Vault

 Interested in contributing?
 That's awesome!
 Here are some guidelines to get started quickly and easily: